YEFF190/YEFF190/README.md

 # 👋 Hi, I'm Fotsi Yann (YEFF190)

-I'm passionate about programming and building practical software that solves real problems — especially for Cameroon 🇨🇲.
+I'm passionate about programming and building practical software that solves real problems — especially for Cameroon🇨🇲.
+I know we are capable of changing Africa and the world as a whole.
+Take a look at my different projects.

 ## 🚀 Featured Projects